dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

 If you have already changed your fee recipient but the warning still appears, please check the "Troubleshooting" section down below.

-#### Dialog 3: Validator is registered to at least one MEV relay and has the correct fee recipient set.
+#### Possible Dialog 3: Validator is registered to at least one MEV relay and has the correct fee recipient set.

 <p align="center">
   <img src="/img/smooth_correct_fee_recipient.png" alt="correct_fee_recipient" width="400"/>